OH1KK/Mbox-N4-Stream-Deck/README.md

 This is my first to to get Mirabox M4 Stream Deck to work in ubuntu.
 Repository is mainly for myself to remember how I got it working.
 This is not production ready code, instead an example how to communicate with a device.

-This code includes part of StreamDock-Device-SDK which is avaiable https://github.com/MiraboxSpace/StreamDock-Device-SDK/
+This code includes part of StreamDock-Device-SDK which is available https://github.com/MiraboxSpace/StreamDock-Device-SDK/

+## Install

 First make mirabox available to regular user